 In fact, there are a lot of opportunities in almost every field if you’re willing to learn Spanish.
-If you’re struggling to find work, you should start looking in Spanish-speaking countries and consider adding a second language to your resume.
+If you’re struggling to find work at home, you should start looking in Spanish-speaking countries and consider adding a second language to your resume.

 According to the World Tourism Organization (UNWTO), there are around one billion tourists around the world.
 Naturally, this has helped grow the tourism industry.
 In fact, Spain is the most popular tourist destination in Europe for those living outside of the European Union.
 Additionally, three of the top 25 tourist destinations are in Spanish speaking countries.

-Speaking Spanish as well as being familiar with Spanish-speaking culture would be a great addition to your resume and could lead you to landing a job in the US, Spain, or Latin America.
+Speaking Spanish as well as being familiar with Spanish-speaking culture would be a great addition to your resume and could lead you to landing a job in Spain or Latin America.
 Mastering this foreign language could help you interact with people from all over the world and give them advice thanks to everything you’ve learned about Spanish culture or Latin American culture.

 International law is a field that requires experts.
 If you’ve a law degree and speak Spanish fluently, why not give it a go abroad?
-There are so many countries you could go to.
+As we have already said, there are so many countries you could go to.
 You’ll also be one of the rarer candidates since there are very few people who have managed to master both law and a foreign language.

 Of course, you’ll also need to master certain technical, legal, or political terms in Spanish in order to get a good job.
 You can’t do these kind of jobs by just being fluent in everyday Spanish.